Katherine Anne Porter: Acclaimed writing career and teaching

 Katherine Anne Porter historical marker in Kyle, Texas, United States.

 Three of Porter's stories were adapted into radio dramas on the program NBC University Theatre.
 "Noon Wine" was made into an hour drama in early 1948, and two years later, both "Flowering Judas" and "Pale Horse, Pale Rider" were produced in half-hour dramas on an episode of the hour-long program.
 Porter herself made two appearances on the radio series, giving critical commentary on works by Rebecca West and Virginia Woolf.
 In the 1950s and the 1960s, she occasionally appeared on television in programs discussing literature.

-Porter published her only novel, Ship of Fools, in 1962; it was based on her memories of a 1931 ocean cruise she took from Vera Cruz, Mexico, to Germany on the German passenger ship SS Werra (renamed the SS Calabria in 1936 after being sold to the Italian shipping line Lloyd Triestino.
+Porter published her only novel, Ship of Fools, in 1962; it was based on her memories of a 1931 ocean cruise she took from Veracruz, Mexico, to Germany on the German passenger ship SS Werra (renamed the SS Calabria in 1936 after being sold to the Italian shipping line Lloyd Triestino.
 The novel's success gave her financial security.
 She reportedly sold the film rights for $500,000.
 Producer David O. Selznick was after the film rights, but United Artists, who owned the property, demanded $400,000.
 The novel was adapted for film by Abby Mann; producer and director Stanley Kramer featured Vivien Leigh in her final film performance.

 Despite Porter's claim that after the publication of Ship of Fools, she would not win any more prizes in America, in 1966 she was awarded the Pulitzer Prize and the U.S. National Book Award for The Collected Stories of Katherine Anne Porter.
 That year she was also appointed to the American Academy of Arts and Letters.
 She was nominated for the Nobel Prize in Literature five times from 1964 until 1968.

 In 1966, Porter donated her literary papers to the University of Maryland.
 On her 78th birthday, the Katherine Anne Porter Room opened in McKeldin Library (later moved to Hornbake Library) at the University of Maryland to house many books from Porter's personal library and other items belonging to her.

 In 1977, she published The Never-Ending Wrong, an account of the notorious trial and execution of Sacco and Vanzetti, which she had protested 50 years earlier.